 Kripalu Guest Stories: Anne H.

 At 57 years old, this is the first time in 30 years of dieting that I’ve kept the weight off!
-When I saw Kripalu’s Integrative Weight Loss program, I knew it was what I needed.
+When I saw Kripalu’s The Kripalu Approach to Diet: An Integrative Weight-Loss Program, I knew it was what I needed.
 Since my 30s, I’d dieted and put the weight back on again and again.
 I’d also gained a lot of weight since my breast cancer diagnosis 10 years ago.
 During treatments, I used food to comfort me.
 I didn’t know how heavy I’d gotten because I avoided the scale.
 I’d taken yoga for years, and it made me feel better the more I practiced, but as I was getting heavier, it was getting harder to do the poses.

 The Kripalu faculty said, “You can’t go on a diet; you just have to change your diet.”
 My experience proves it.
 I don’t crave pasta and bread anymore, and I now have a rice cooker so that I can have all my grains cooked for days ahead.
 I experiment with new recipes.
 I eat fruits and vegetables that are alkaline, and a lot of apples.
 And if I really want something special, I’ll have an apple with almond butter on it.
 I’ve had no problem implementing these changes—it was really easy.